-Five Years on, France to Try Suspects in Charlie Hebdo Killings
+Five Years On, France to Try Suspects in Charlie Hebdo Killings

 “If (the attackers) committed this butchery, it is because they believed in an ideology and this ideology will have to be put on trial.
 That’s what I’m waiting for,” she told Reuters.

-The alleged accomplices have been charged with crimes including supplying weapons, membership of a terrorist organization and financing terrorism.
+The alleged accomplices have been charged with crimes including supplying weapons, membership of a terrorist organisation and financing terrorism.

 Of the 14 defendants, three will be tried in absentia and may be dead.
 Hayat Boumedienne, Coulibaly’s partner at the time of the attack, and brothers Mohamed and Mehdi Belhoucine are believed to have traveled to areas of Syria under the control of Islamic State just before the attacks.